p-jackson/electron/docs/api/menu.md

 * `menu` Menu

 Sets `menu` as the application menu on macOS.
 On Windows and Linux, the `menu` will be set as each window's top menu.
+Setting it to null will remove the menu bar.

 **Note:** This API has to be called after the `ready` event of `app` module.